Hepatology

 Back to Top

 The liver and, to a lesser extent, the gastrointestinal tract, are the main sites of alcohol metabolism.
-Within the liver, there are two main pathways of alcohol metabolism, alcohol dehydrogenase and cytochrome P-450 2E1.
+There are 2 main pathways of alcohol metabolism in the liver: alcohol dehydrogenase and cytochrome P450 (CYP) 2E1.
 Alcohol dehydrogenase is a hepatocyte cytosolic enzyme that converts alcohol to acetaldehyde.
-Acetaldehyde subsequently is metabolized to acetate via the mitochondrial enzyme, acetaldehyde dehydrogenase.
-Cytochrome P-450 2E1 also converts alcohol to acetaldehyde.
+Acetaldehyde subsequently is metabolized to acetate via the mitochondrial enzyme acetaldehyde dehydrogenase.
+CYP 2E1 also converts alcohol to acetaldehyde.6

 Liver damage occurs through several interrelated pathways.
 Alcohol dehydrogenase and acetaldehyde dehydrogenase cause the reduction of nicotinamide adenine dinucleotide (NAD) to NADH (reduced form of NAD).
 The altered ratio of NAD/NADH promotes fatty liver through the inhibition of gluconeogenesis and fatty acid oxidation.
-Cytochrome P-450 2E1, which is upregulated in chronic alcohol use, generates free radicals through the oxidation of nicotinamide adenine dinucleotide phosphate (reduced; NADPH) to NADP.
-Chronic alcohol exposure also activates hepatic macrophages, which then produce tumor necrosis factor a (TNF-α).
-TNF-α induces mitochondria to increase the production of reactive oxygen species.
-This oxidative stress promotes hepatocyte necrosis and apoptosis, which is exaggerated in the alcoholic individual who is deficient in antioxidants such as glutathione and vitamin E. Free radicals initiate lipid peroxidation, which causes inflammation and fibrosis.
-Inflammation is also incited by acetaldehyde that, when bound covalently to cellular proteins, forms adducts that are antigenic.
-Histologically, the earliest changes in alcoholic hepatitis are located predominantly around the central vein.
-Alcohol is known to cause an exaggerated gradient of hypoxia from the portal vein to the central vein, suggesting that the hypoxia induced by chronic alcohol use may contribute to hepatic damage.
+CYP 2E1, which is upregulated in chronic alcohol use, generates free radicals through the oxidation of nicotinamide adenine dinucleotide phosphate (NADPH) to NADP.6 Chronic alcohol exposure also activates hepatic macrophages, which then produce tumor necrosis factor-alpha (TNF-alpha).7 TNF-alpha induces mitochondria to increase the production of reactive oxygen species.
+This oxidative stress promotes hepatocyte necrosis and apoptosis, which is exaggerated in the alcoholic who is deficient in antioxidants such as glutathione and vitamin E. Free radicals initiate lipid peroxidation, which causes inflammation and fibrosis.
+Inflammation is also incited by acetaldehyde that, when bound covalently to cellular proteins, forms adducts that are antigenic.6

 Back to Top

-Patients with fatty liver are typically either asymptomatic or present with nonspecific symptoms that do not suggest acute liver disease.
-Supporting features on physical examination include an enlarged and smooth, but rarely tender, liver.
-In the absence of a super-imposed hepatic process, stigmata of chronic liver disease such as spider angiomas, ascites, or asterixis should be absent.
+Typically, patients with fatty liver are asymptomatic or present with nonspecific symptoms that do not suggest acute liver disease.
+Supporting features on physical examination include an enlarged and smooth, but rarely tender liver.
+In the absence of a superimposed hepatic process, stigmata of chronic liver disease such as spider angiomas, ascites, or asterixis are likely absent.

-Alcoholic hepatitis is a syndrome with a spectrum of severity, and therefore manifesting symptoms vary.
+Alcoholic hepatitis is a syndrome with a spectrum of severity thus manifesting symptoms vary.
 Symptoms may be nonspecific and mild and include anorexia and weight loss, abdominal pain and distention, or nausea and vomiting.
-Alternatively, more severe and specific symptoms may include encephalopathy and hepatic failure.
-Physical findings include hepatomegaly, jaundice, ascites, spider angiomas, fever, and encephalopathy.
-When alcoholic hepatitis is more severe, the differential diagnosis includes autoimmune hepatitis, acute viral hepatitis, acute Budd-Chiari syndrome, severe drug-induced liver injury, and an acute manifestation of Wilson's disease.
+Alternatively, more severe and specific symptoms can include encephalopathy and hepatic failure.
+Physical findings include hepatomegaly, jaundice, ascites, spider angiomas, fever, and encephalopathy.12

-Established alcoholic cirrhosis may manifest with decompensation without a preceding history of fatty liver, alcoholic hepatitis, or any other alcohol-related diagnosis.
+Established alcoholic cirrhosis can manifest with decompensation without a preceding history of fatty liver or alcoholic hepatitis.
 Alternatively, alcoholic cirrhosis may be diagnosed concurrently with acute alcoholic hepatitis.
-The symptoms and signs of alcoholic cirrhosis do not help differentiate it from other causes of cirrhosis.
-Patients may present with jaundice, pruritus, abnormal laboratory findings (e.g., thrombocytopenia, hypoalbuminemia, coagulopathy), or complications of portal hypertension, such as variceal bleeding, ascites, or hepatic encephalopathy.
+The symptoms and signs of alcoholic cirrhosis do not help to differentiate it from other causes of cirrhosis.
+Patients may present with jaundice, pruritus, abnormal laboratory findings (eg, thrombocytopenia, hypoalbuminemia, coagulopathy), or complications of portal hypertension, such as variceal bleeding, ascites, or hepatic encephalopathy.

 Back to Top